-Certain information of a scientific or technical nature in respect of the TZ Project and the Cameron Lake Project contained in this Annual Information Form is based on the TZ Technical Report and the Cameron Lake Technical Report, respectively.
-The TZ Technical Report was prepared by the TZ Authors and the Cameron Lake Technical Report was prepared by the Cameron Lake Author.
-The TZ Authors and the Cameron Lake Author, or their employer, have each reviewed and approved the scientific and technical information summarized from the TZ Technical Report or the Cameron Lake Technical Report, as applicable, and contained herein and have consented to the use thereof in connection with the filing of this Annual Information Form.
+Certain information of a scientific or technical nature in respect of the TZ Project contained in this Annual Information Form is based on the TZ Technical Report.
+The TZ Technical Report was prepared by the TZ Authors.
+The TZ Authors, or their employer, have each reviewed and approved the scientific and technical information contained in the TZ Technical Report.

-As of the date of this Annual Information Form and as of the date of the TZ Technical Report and the Cameron Lake Technical Report, as applicable, to the knowledge of the Corporation, the TZ Authors and the Cameron Lake Author had no beneficial or registered interests, direct or indirect, in the Corporation's securities or properties.
-In addition, Louis-Pierre Gignac, President and Chief Executive Officer of GMIN, reviewed the TZ Technical Report and the Cameron Lake Technical Report on behalf of the Corporation and approved the technical disclosure contained in this AIF.
+As of the date of this Annual Information Form and as of the date of the TZ Technical Report, as applicable, to the knowledge of the Corporation, the TZ Authors had no beneficial or registered interests, direct or indirect, in the Corporation's securities or properties.
+In addition, Louis-Pierre Gignac, President and Chief Executive Officer of GMIN, reviewed the TZ Technical Report on behalf of the Corporation and approved the technical disclosure contained in this AIF.

-To the knowledge of the Corporation, Mr. Gignac holds approximately 8% of the outstanding Shares of the Corporation as of the date hereof, and no beneficial or registered interests, direct or indirect, in the Corporation's properties.
-No firm or person received, or will receive, any direct or indirect interest in any securities of the Corporation or of any associate or affiliate thereof in connection with the preparation and revision of such technical information related to the TZ Project and the Cameron Lake Project.
+To the knowledge of the Corporation, Mr. Gignac holds approximately 5% of the outstanding Shares of the Corporation as of the date hereof, and no beneficial or registered interests, direct or indirect, in the Corporation's properties.
+No firm or person received, or will receive, any direct or indirect interest in any securities of the Corporation or of any associate or affiliate thereof in connection with the preparation and revision of such technical information related to the TZ Project.

-The Corporation's auditors are PwC, who have prepared the "Independent Auditor's Report to the Shareholders of G Mining Ventures Corp." dated April 27, 2022, with respect to the consolidated annual financial statements for the 14 months ended December 31, 2021, and the year ended October 31, 2020.
+The Corporation's auditors are PwC, who have prepared the "Independent Auditor's Report to the Shareholders of G Mining Ventures Corp." dated April 28, 2023, with respect to the consolidated annual financial statements for the financial year ended December 31, 2022, and the financial year ended December 31, 2021.
 PwC is independent with respect to the Corporation within the meaning of the Code of Ethics of the Ordre des comptables professionnels agréés du Québec.